FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2020.md

 approved.
 The addition of the Supplementary Item to Standing Order was proposed by

-Councillor Sheahan and seconded by Councillor Scanlan with the recommendation that the--- 3
+Councillor Sheahan and seconded by Councillor Scanlan with the recommendation that the
+---
+3

 need for this Supplementary item be reviewed in June, 2021.
 Councillor Galvin also noted his